junxit/us-congress-bills-116/bill.md

 >         - **(III)** referrals to health care facilities for the purposes of receiving long-term self-harm and suicide prevention;
 >       - **(ii)** information on the adherence of the hospital emergency department to the standards of practice described in subsection (f)(1); and
 >       - **(iii)** other information as the Secretary determines appropriate to evaluate the use of grant funds.
->   - **(2)** *Reports to Congress and in the Department of Health and Human Services* Not later than 2 years after the date of the enactment of the Suicide Prevention Act, and biennially thereafter, the Secretary shall submit to the Committee on Health, Education, Labor, and Pensions of the Senate, the Committee on Energy and Commerce of the House of Representatives, and the subcomponents of the Department of Health and Human Services described in paragraph (3) a report on the grant program under this section, including—
+>   - **(2)** *Reports to Congress* Not later than 2 years after the date of the enactment of the Suicide Prevention Act, and biennially thereafter, the Secretary shall submit to the Committee on Health, Education, Labor and Pensions of the Senate and the Committee on Energy and Commerce of the House of Representatives a report on the grant program under this section, including—
 >     - **(A)** a summary of reports received by the Secretary under paragraph (1); and
 >     - **(B)** an evaluation of the program by the Secretary.
->   - **(3)** *Reporting in the Department of Health and Human Services* The subcomponents of the Department of Health and Human Services described in paragraph (2) are the Centers for Disease Control and Prevention and the National Institute of Mental Health.
 > - **(g)** *Authorization of appropriations* To carry out this section, there are authorized to be appropriated $30,000,000 for each of fiscal years 2021 through 2025.